nitink-prog/LIU-Printers-Database/README.md

 - Connection to MySQL database running in XAMPP - virtualized Linux environment.
 - Efficient configuration of database.
-  - Using PhpMyAdmin to create a structure for the database
+  - Using PhpMyAdmin to create a structure for the database.
 - Handling returned data safely with Loading state and Error handling.
 - Search for printers in the directory.